ollietb/vagrantDockerEnv/README.md

 That's it. :)

-To watch the `code/` folder and automatically sync any changes to the guest machine, run:
+To watch the `code/` folder and automatically sync any changes to `~/code` on the guest machine, run:

 ```
 vagrant rsync-auto
 ```